 A guest submission from Jess Ruciack at Elderton Wines.
-Elderton is run by second generation brothers, Cameron and Allister, and together they work to uphold the values and traditions that were originally set by their parents, proudly winning the Silver Award for Cellar Doors at the 2015 and 2016 South Australian Tourism Awards.
+Elderton is run by second generation brothers, Cameron and Allister, and together they work to uphold the values and traditions that were originally set by their parents, proudly winning the Great Wine Capitals South Australian Best of Wine Tourism Award - Wine Tourism Services

 Gibson Wines is nestled in the outskirts of Nuriootpa and is owned by passionate Barossans Rob and Anne Gibson.
 Rob’s handcrafted wines are made from sites selected across the Barossa.
 Known for their Sunday Funday events, feel like part of the family when you visit Gibson Wines at the Cellar Door, which along with the 1800s cottage provides a great setting for a tasting.
 Be sure to ask about the Sparkling Merlot and the Old Vine Shiraz.

 For a bit of Barossa history, just 1.6km away you will find The Willows Vineyard where Peter and Tracy Scholz have developed the Scholz family heritage of the property which originally boasted the Barossa’s first private hospital.
 The family’s vineyard was planted in 1936 and today forms an important part of The Willows wines.
 The Cellar Door is adjacent to the old hospital building.
 Be sure to ask about The Doctor sparkling red and The Bonesetter Shiraz.

 Next visit Elderton Wines, a little over 5km from The Willows, just off the main street of Nuriootpa.
 Nestled among the 1894 Command Vineyard, the Cellar Door has many great spaces to give you the experience you desire.
 Enjoy a casual wine tasting at the bar, or a more structured and indulgent experience, or simply relax and enjoy a glass of wine with a local produce platter.
 Be sure to ask about the Eden Valley Chardonnay and the Command Shiraz.